apify/apify-docs/sources/platform/actors/development/quick_start/start_locally.md

 Next, let's explore the Actor's source code.
 We will use the "PuppeteerCrawler in JavaScript" template code as an example, but all Actor templates follow a similar organizational pattern.
 The important parts are:

-- `src` directory and, namely, the `src/main.js` file, which is the actual code of an actor.
+- `src` directory and, namely, the `src/main.js` file, which is the actual code of an Actor.
 - `actor` directory containing actor's definition files such as `actor.json` and `Dockerfile`.
 These are important once you deploy your code to the Apify platform.
 - `storage` directory containing the local emulation of [Apify Storage](../../../storage), namely [key-value store](../../../storage/key-value-store), [dataset](../../../storage/dataset), and [request queue](../../../storage/request-queue).

 ![Actor source code](./images/actor-local-code.png)

-> The following chapters will teach you more about an actor's structure and files.
+> The following chapters will teach you more about an Actor's structure and files.

 ## 4. Run it locally